The PCI DSS annual compliance checklist

 The full requirements of the PCI DSS must be met if you are not using a hosted solution.
-If the card payment application is in the merchant environment or, if the code that links to the hosted payment page is integrated into a merchant’s shopping cart, we recommend that as well as doing the checks indicated in the previous section, the following steps need to be undertaken to enhance the continuous security of your website and to help mitigate the risk of compromise to card and personal data.
+If the card payment application is in the merchant environment or, if the code that links to the hosted payment page is integrated into a merchant’s shopping cart, we recommend that as well as doing the checks indicated in the previous section, the following steps need to be undertaken.
+We recommend undertaking these steps to enhance the continuous security of your website and to help mitigate the risk of compromise to card and personal data.

->

-> Engage a QSA *(1) or ISA to complete the annual ROC (Report of Compliance).
+Engage a QSA *(1) or ISA to complete the annual ROC (Report of Compliance).
 Merchants can complete a questionnaire called a ‘Self-Assessment Questionnaire’ (SAQ), if they process less than ‘x’ card transactions per year.
 Regardless which annual method of attestation is completed, the following activities are required:

 Where appropriate, software also has to conform to Payment Application Data Security Standard (PA-DSS) requirements.

 These actions need to be done EVERY year.
 If you don’t continue to do this, you will not maintain on-going compliance.
 Scans have to be undertaken on a quarterly basis.